Legal aid in New Zealand: History

+Establishment of Public Defence Service

+The Public Defence Service (PDS) is only available in New Zealand's busiest courts.
+It was set up as a pilot scheme in May 2004 operating solely in Auckland and Manukau.
+Initially, it employed 18 lawyers on a government salary instead of lawyers in private practice - with the intention of taking up to a third of the legal aid caseload at the two Courts.
+Following a successful evaluation, the service was made permanent at those courts in 2008 and progressively extended to other major courts in Auckland (Waitakere, North Shore, Pukekohe, Papakura).

+In 2009, in response to Dame Bazley's review, and in an attempt to keep the cost of legal aid under $100 million a year, then Justice Minister Simon Power announced the PDS would be expanded to other large population centres where there were enough cases to justify the existence of both the PDS and the private bar.
+By 2012 the PDS was available in Wellington, Lower Hutt, Porirua, Hamilton, Dunedin and Tauranga.
+The PDS has also been established in Christchurch, and Hawkes Bay.

+Lawyers employed by the PDS are employed directly by the government, whereas private lawyers not employed by the PDS may still provide legal aid representation, so long as they meet the criteria described under the act.
+PDS and private sector legal aid lawyers are still paid from the same legal aid budget.

 Increasing costs

 The income criteria for accessing legal aid remained unchanged since 1969.
 But incomes and legal costs continued to rise with the result that more and more people on low incomes were being shut out of the system.
 Despite the lack of access, the cost of legal aid continued to grow; in 2003 the legal aid bill rose to $100 million.

 In 2005 the Minister of Justice, Phil Goff, announced that income thresholds would also be raised to allow a wider range of low income-earners access to legal representation.
 Introducing the Legal Services Amendment Bill in Parliament, Mr Goff said the new thresholds "will be fairer to lower-income working families who are currently disadvantaged in relation to those dependent on benefits."

 1.2 million people were estimated to qualify for legal aid under the new thresholds.

-With more and more people accessing the system, costs continued to grow and in 2006/07 it reached $111 million.
-In 2009/10 it ballooned to $173 million.
+With more and more people accessing the system, costs have continued to grow.
+The total cost of legal aid in New Zealand for the year ended June 2024 was approximately $270 million.
+This includes $165.6 million for criminal, $70.2 million for family, $15.0 million for civil, and $19.4 million for the Waitangi Tribunal.